CCSWEC/sp2025-python-ai/README.md

 You can find the link to install it here: [Git website](https://git-scm.com/)

 In the installation manager, you should go with the default options.
-If it asks you for a text editor, nano is highly recommended.

 #### Install Python